Donate

 Kaltirina Gashi, age 8, Kosovo

-By 2025 HALO Kosovo had cleared cluster bombs and landmines from an area the size of over 2,800 football pitches, so parents like Basri no longer fear for their children’s future.
+By 2025, HALO Kosovo has cleared cluster bombs and landmines from an area the size of more than 2,800 football pitches.

 In the summer of 2024, HALO celebrated 25 years of making the people of Kosovo safe.